imincik/app-shell/README.md

 of unnecessary content (packages, shell environment variables and functions).

 `app-shell` is much more simple, cleaner and lighter.
-It only fetches required packages to the `/nix/store` and propagates them to the environment via relevant environment variables.
+It only fetches required packages to the `/nix/store` and propagates them via relevant environment variables.